 One way to do that is through price skimming.
-It’s a demanding approach, and one that isn’t for every company.
-But if chosen and executed right, price skimming can lead to unparalleled market advantages and a huge boost both in revenue and in the esteem in which your product and company are held.
+It’s a demanding approach and one that isn’t for every company.
+But if you learn how price skimming works and execute it right, it can give you an unparalleled competitive advantage, help you increase your customer base and market share, as well as give a huge boost both in revenue and in the esteem in which your product and company are held.

 Price skimming involves initially charging the highest price your market will accept for your product, then lowering it over time.
-The logic behind this is that you attempt to “skim” off the top market segment to which you appeal, at the time when your product is freshest, thereby maximizing your profit early on.
+The logic behind the skimming pricing strategy is that you attempt to “skim” off the top market segment to which you appeal, at the time when your product is freshest, thereby maximizing your profit margins early on.